o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 In general, there are three kinds of authorizations that an account update can have: a proof, a signature, or none.
 You learn about signatures in the next section.
 You can find more details in [Permissions](/zkapps/o1js/permissions).

-- Proof authorization – used for zkApp accounts when you do an `@method` call.
-Proofs are verified against the on-chain verification key.
-- Signature authorization – used to update user accounts.
-Signatures are verified against the account's public key.
-- No authorization – used on updates which don't require authorization.
-For example, positive balance changes.

 ## Account update tree structures